1992 Summer Olympics: Songs and themes

 There were two main musical themes for the 1992 Games.
 The first one was "Barcelona", a classical crossover song composed five years earlier by Freddie Mercury and Mike Moran; Mercury was an admirer of lyric soprano Montserrat Caballé, both recorded the official theme as a duet.
 Due to Mercury's death eight months earlier, the duo was unable to perform the song together during the opening ceremony.
 A recording of the song instead played over a travelogue of the city at the start of the opening ceremony, seconds before the official countdown.

 "Amigos Para Siempre" (Friends for Life) was the other musical theme and it was official theme song of the 1992 Summer Olympics.
 It was written by Andrew Lloyd Webber and Don Black, and sung by Sarah Brightman and José Carreras during the closing ceremonies.

 Ryuichi Sakamoto composed and conducted some musical pieces at the opening ceremony musical score.
 The Opening Olympic fanfare was composed by Angelo Badalamenti and with orchestrations by Joseph Turrin.

 Mascot

 The official mascot was Cobi, a Catalan sheepdog in cubist style designed by Javier Mariscal.
+He was widely featured in merchandising products and starred his own animated television series, The Cobi Troupe.